mtr/marketplace/changelog-manager/ARCHITECTURE.md

 ## Model Strategy

-The plugin uses a dual-model approach optimized for both quality and efficiency:
+The plugin uses Claude 4.5 Sonnet for all analysis and generation tasks:

 1. **Claude 4.5 Sonnet** (Primary Model)
-   - Used for: High-level analysis, pattern recognition, synthesis
+   - Used for: All analysis, pattern recognition, and synthesis tasks
-   - Agents: git-history-analyzer, changelog-synthesizer
+   - Agents: git-history-analyzer, commit-analyst, changelog-synthesizer
-   - Rationale: Complex reasoning and generation tasks
+   - Rationale: Comprehensive reasoning, deep code understanding, and high-quality generation

-2. **Claude 4.5 Haiku** (Analysis Model)
-   - Used for: Individual commit analysis, diff understanding
-   - Agent: commit-analyst
-   - Rationale: Fast, efficient, cost-effective for repetitive analysis

 ## Deployment Instructions